This topic discusses each type of resource in Cloud KMS. You can learn more about the hierarchy of resources.

 - Scheduled for destruction

 A key version can only be used when it is enabled.
-Only enabled keys and key versions incur costs.
+Key versions in any state other than destroyed incur costs.

 A key version's protection level determines the key's storage environment at rest.
 The protection level is one of the following: